Clarksburg, California: Present day

 The community is mostly centered on the two churches in town, the Holland Market, the volunteer fire department, the three schools, and the public library.
 The 1930s era Old Sugar Mill (which closed in 1988) is now the center of development with 125 new homes proposed for construction on the property.
 This will be the first significant development since the Old Sugar Mill was built in the 1930s.
 The project is currently stayed by the Delta Protection Commission until it is made compliant with their Resource and Management Plan.
 Appeals were made to this State of California commission by the Natural Resources Defense Council and the Concerned Citizens of Clarksburg.
 As of February 2008 the Old Sugar Mill development was involved in significant litigation.
 A portion of the original Old Sugar Mill is now home to a modern wine tasting and production facility.

 The Bogle Winery on Merritt Island has become the most famous of the Clarksburg appellation vintners with their wines being sold worldwide and being served at the White House as of 2007.

 The population in 2008 is approximately 300.
 The portion of Sacramento County directly across the Sacramento River was once considered part of the community due to the ferry crossing that existed at Clarksburg from 1920 until the Freeport Bridge opened on New Year's Day in 1930.
 The ferry sank in November 1928.
 Thus, some older citizens that still reside in the community still refer to that adjoining area of Sacramento County as Clarksburg.

 There are three schools in Clarksburg: Delta Elementary Charter School, Clarksburg Middle School, and Delta High School.
 All three schools are a part of the River Delta Unified School District.

 Architectural heritage

 Architect William Raymond Yelland would spend summers in Clarksburg with family.
 W.R.
 Yelland designed several buildings in the town of Clarksburg including several homes, the Clarksburg Community Church, and the Sugar Mill.
 W.R.
 Yelland is most noted for his Arts and Crafts and Storybook Houses of the 1920s and 1930s.

-Industry and agriculture
+Economy

 What few industries that exist in the area are mostly involved in supporting the agricultural concerns of the area.
-Agriculture in the area principally includes wine grapes, dichondra grass seed, and tomatoes.
+Agriculture in the area principally includes wine grapes, dichondra seed, and tomatoes.
 Alfalfa is also found to occur but it is not the principal crop as it was prior to the 1920s.